imranbarbhuiya/pagination.djs/readme.md

 ### Other send options

 By default `render()` will reply to the interaction but you can change it.
-Available builtin methods are
+Available in build methods are:

 - `reply()` reply to the interaction
 - `followUp()` send followUp reply to the interaction
 - `editReply()` edit interaction reply
 - `send()` send message in the interaction channel

-If you want to send it by yourself or send in a different channel then you can follow the following steps:
+If you want to send it by yourself or send in a different channel then you can follow these steps:

 ```js
 const payloads = pagination.ready();